News

 Generic information — default

 The generic screen gives an overview of the consumption on system and process level of the four major hardware resources, i.e. cpu, memory, disk and network.
-Since the kernel does not maintain per-process network statistics, network consumption on process level is only shown when you have installed the kernel patches.
+Since the kernel does not maintain per-process network statistics, network consumption on process level is only shown when you have installed the netatop kernel module.

 Some details: In the line with the label PRC the counter '#exit' shows that one process has finished during the last interval.
 The bottom half shows which process: process 'find' with process-id 31085.
 Before it died, it has consumed .45 seconds cpu-time in system mode and .10 seconds cpu-time in user mode, so .55 cpu-seconds in total (2.75% of one cpu during the interval of 20 seconds).
 The column ST (state) shows 'E' (exit) and the column EXCODE shows the process' exit code 1 (an exit code of 0 would indicate a normal run).